osjahputera/machine_learning_basics/README.md

 # machine_learning_basics
-Contain python implementations of basic ML algorithms for learning purposes.
+This project contains a number of basic ML algorithms implemented using Numpy and basic Python functions to highlight the inner-working of the algorithm for learning purposes.
+I followed the tutorials by Patrick Loeber on Youtube.
+The same algorithms can be found in scikit-learn (with more bells and whistles).
+So you can compare the results provided by the implementations and those from scikit-learn.
+Additional algorithms are welcome.
+Enjoy!